With her signature stiff arm and red lip, Ilona Maher rules Olympic rugby and TikTok

 Ilona Maher went absolutely BEAST mode. #ParisOlympics pic.twitter.com/G0IeO2g71D

-The 27-year-old Vermont native has been an athlete to watch — both on and off the playing field — since the 2021 Tokyo Olympics, when she charmed the world with her honest review of the controversial cardboard beds, blunt takes on the Olympic Village social scene and other behind-the-scenes looks at the highly-restricted pandemic-era Games.
+The 27-year-old Vermont native has been an athlete to watch — both on and off the playing field — since the Tokyo Games in 2021, when she charmed the world with her honest review of the controversial cardboard beds, blunt takes on the Olympic Village social scene and other behind-the-scenes looks at the highly-restricted pandemic-era Games.

 Maher’s social media star has only grown in the years since.
 She’s used the platform to bring attention to women’s rugby and spread messages of body positivity, including popularizing the hashtag #beastbeautybrains (her sister Olivia, by the way, is the creator of #girldinner).